galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## Limits and scope

-- It works best wrapping simple R/Bash/Python and other interpreted scripts, with few user supplied parameters and a few inputs or outputs.
+- It works best wrapping simple R/Bash/Python and other interpreted scripts, with few user supplied parameters and a few inputsand outputs.
 - Scripts are easier than some Conda packages
   - They can easily be modified to respond to default empty parameters as if they had not been passed.
   - As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can often be avoided.
 - On the other hand, many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
 - While some simple requirements may be manageable, complex ones will not be suitable for the ToolFactory.
 - Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy way to debugging scripts.
-More than a minute per cycle because`planemo test` is run twice, building and tearing down a Galaxy each time.
 - **Starting a new ToolFactory tool with a know good command line and data** is strongly recommended.
 You will know exactly what to expect from the tool test for a first sanity check.
 - Corrolary: Unless there is a working script that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of little use.
 - Generated tools are untested and not recommended for sharing.